-- A social media manager behaves as they are your brand online.
+- A social media manager behaves as if they are your brand online.
 They’ll engage with people, respond to comments, post, and ensure that profile information is updated.

 - A social media marketer is strategic.
-They’ll devise campaigns designed to grow your audience and engage readers with the ultimate goal of encouraging people to visit your website or become leads.
+They’ll devise marketing campaigns designed to grow your audience and engage readers with the ultimate goal of encouraging people to visit your website or become leads.

 - A social media advertising specialist is focused on paid ads and posts.
-The role is similar to a PPC specialist in which lead generation is the ultimate goal, though the individual is more familiar with the nuances of each social platform.
+The role is similar to a PPC specialist in which lead generation is the ultimate goal, though the individual is more familiar with the nuances of each social media platform.